UM-Bridge/benchmarks/benchmarks/cuqi-ct/README.md

 ## Overview
 This benchmark focuses on image reconstruction in X-ray computed tomography (CT).
 In CT, X-ray are passed through an object of interest and projection images are recorded at all orientations.
 Materials of different density absorp X-rays by different amounts quantified by the linear attenuation coefficients.
 A linear forward model describes how the 2D linear attenuation image of an object results in a measured set of projections, typically known as a sinogram.
 The benchmark   uses the library [CUQIpy](https://cuqi-dtu.github.io/CUQIpy/) to specify the linear forward model, based on a matrix constructed with the library [AIR Tools II](https://github.com/jakobsj/AIRToolsII).
 It defines a posterior distribution for a 2D X-ray CT image reconstruction problem problem, with a Gaussian noise distribution ie likelihood and four different choices of 2D prior distributions with configurable parameters.

-Plot of exact solution, noise-free data, noisy data and noise
+**Plot of exact solution, noise-free data, noisy data and noise:**

-pp |  00
 ---|---
 ![true_image](figs/true_image.png) | ![noisefree_data](figs/noisefree_data.png)
 ![noisy_data](figs/noisy_data.png) | ![noise](figs/noise.png)

+**Mean and standard deviation plots for posterior samples using different priors:**

 Prior                      | Posterior mean             |  Posterior std
 ---|---|---